Teresa Weatherspoon: WNBA

-From 2000 to 2003, Weatherspoon would make the All-Star Team every year and have the same productivity throughout the years with no drastic dip in her scoring or rebounding abilities, showing her reliance and toughness to the organization.
-The Liberty would make the Finals in 2000 and 2002 (making it 4 final appearances for Weatherspoon and the team) but lost the Finals both times.
-Being swept by the Comets in 2000 and being swept by the Sparks in 2002.
+Weatherspoon made the All-Star Team every year from 2000-2003, maintaining a high level of scoring and rebounding productivity and earning a reputation for toughness and reliability.
+The Liberty would make the Finals in 2000 and 2002 (the team's fourth appearances with Weatherspoon) but lost the Finals both times, being swept by the Comets in 2000 and swept by the Sparks in 2002.

 The 2003 season would be the first time the Liberty had a losing record, as they finished the season 16 - 18 and missed the playoffs for only the 2nd time in 6 years.

-Weatherspoon also had the distinction of being the only WNBA player to start every one of her games until the 2004 season.
+Weatherspoon had the distinction of being the only WNBA player to start every one of her games until the 2004 season.
 From 1997 to 2003, she played in 220 games and started in every one of them.

-Weatherspoon would finally say goodbye to her time with the Liberty, as for the 2004 season, she would not re-sign with the team and instead signed with the Sparks on February 4, 2004.
-Her time with the Sparks saw a strong change in Weatherspoon's role on a team, as she would finally come off the bench for the first time in her career and play an average of only 8.6 minutes per game (after averaging 31.1 on the Liberty).
-The Sparks finished 25 - 9 but would not make the Finals, as they were eliminated in the first round of the 2004 playoffs.
+Weatherspoon signed with the Sparks on February 4, 2004.
+Her time with the Sparks saw a change in Weatherspoon's role, as she came off the bench for the first time in her career and played an average of only 8.6 minutes per game (after averaging 31.1 with the Liberty).
+The Sparks finished 25 - 9 but were eliminated in the first round of the 2004 playoffs.

 Weatherspoon's final WNBA game ever was Game 2 of the 2004 Western Conference First Round on September 26, 2004, against the Sacramento Monarchs.
 The Sparks won the game 71 – 57 and evened the series 1 – 1 with Weatherspoon recording 2 rebounds in 3 minutes.
 However, Weatherspoon did not play in Game 3 and the Sparks lost that game 58 – 73 and were eliminated from the playoffs.
 After her 2004 season with the Sparks, Weatherspoon retired.